Skip to main content

 In South Carolina, to pursue a wrongful death claim, the personal representative of the deceased’s estate must initiate the lawsuit on behalf of the surviving beneficiaries.
 The first step often involves gathering evidence, such as medical records, accident reports, and witness testimonies, to establish the defendant’s liability.
 It’s vital to consult with a knowledgeable attorney who can guide the process, from filing the appropriate paperwork to negotiating with insurance companies or presenting the case in court.
 Given that there’s a statute of limitations, typically three years from the date of death, it’s crucial to act promptly to ensure the claim’s validity and maximize the chances of a successful resolution.

-In the emotionally-charged aftermath of a wrongful death, it’s paramount to have an advocate who not only comprehends the complexities of South Carolina’s legal landscape but also understands the profound personal toll such a tragedy imparts.
-Columbia’s Woron & Dhillon, LLC stands out as a beacon of hope in these trying times.
-Their seasoned attorneys, renowned for their dedication and expertise, have successfully championed the rights of numerous families, guiding them towards justice and deserved compensation.
-Entrusting your case to Woron & Dhillon, LLC means choosing a legacy of excellence, a commitment to compassionate representation, and the assurance that your loved one’s memory will be honored with the utmost dignity and respect.
+In the emotionally-charged aftermath of a wrongful death, it’s paramount to have an experienced and compassionate legal advocate in your corner.
+Entrusting your case to our Columbia wrongful death lawyer at Woron & Dhillon, LLC means choosing a legacy of excellence, a commitment to compassionate representation, and the assurance that your loved one’s memory will be honored with the utmost dignity and respect.
+Call today to set up a free consultation.

 Client Review